 “Find great partners to compete with”

-• Drawing is all about strategy.
-Think about friends who play chess.
-They compete, meanwhile more they play, more they improve there strategies.
+Think about friends who play chess, they compete, and the more they play, the more they improve their strategies.

-E.g.1 Show your work to public
+E.g.1 Show your work publicly

-E.g.2 Communicate on forum
+E.g.2 Communicate on online forum

 E.g.3 “SKYPE quick sketching challenge!”

-“Don’t feed your jealousy, but admiration”
+TIP “Don’t feed your jealousy, but admiration for your design peers”

 trefles